ponylang/ponylang-website/content/blog/last-week-in-pony-080623.md

 - Drop FreeBSD as a supported platform
 - Drop MacOS on Arm as a supported platform
-- Do all our Linux arm testing using QEMU
+- Do all our Linux Arm testing using QEMU
 - Considerably reduce the amount of nightly stress testing we do

 Whatever we end up doing, this is going to be a lot of work for me (Sean) over the next 4 weeks before I start my new job.
 Wheeee!